 Link and Instructions for attaching the supplemental form to the SF-424: All applicants must complete the supplemental form specific to the Pilot Program for TOD Planning and attach it to their submission in Grants.gov.
 Applicants should refer to section D of the NOFO for further information about required application contents.

-Webinar: FTA will host a webinar on this funding opportunity at 2 p.m.
-ET Thursday, June 14 that will provide an overview of the program, describe eligible applicants and projects, and provide an opportunity for attendees to obtain answers to other questions.
-(Note: Audio and video will be provided through the link above; there is no separate call-in number.
-Advance registration is not offered.
-The webinar will be recorded and posted afterward on the TOD landing page.)
+Webinar: FTA held a webinar on this funding opportunity on June 14.
+The webinar provided an overview of the program, described eligible applicants and projects, and provided an opportunity for attendees to obtain answers to other questions.
+View a recording of the webinar or the presentation slides.

 Dates: An applicant must submit a proposal electronically by 11:59 p.m.
 Eastern Time on July 23, 2018.
 Any agency intending to apply should initiate the process of registering on the Grants.gov site immediately to ensure completion of registration before the submission deadline.